openownership/bods-dev-handbook/translations.md

 ### Translating the documentation theme

 The steps for the Sphinx theme are in the [sphinx theme README](https://github.com/openownership/data-standard-sphinx-theme#translations).

+Once you have extracted the strings, you can follow the instructions to [Update the configuration](#update-the-configuration) before pushing to transifex.

 Note for developers: `.po` files from the Sphinx theme are included when you build the docs from `data-standard` thanks to the following line in `docs/conf.py`: